 Add lime juice to syrup and allow to cool completely.

-Spoon about 2-3 tbsp into a glass filled with ice.
+Spoon about 2-3 tablespoon into a glass filled with ice.
 Add 6oz seltzer water to glass a stir to incorporate.
 Garnish with slice of lime, if desired.